-Special-needs Trust – Effective until sixty days after the end of the maintenance of effort and continuous eligibility provisions of Section 6008 of the Families First Coronavirus Response Act (Public Law No. 116-127), a special-needs trust is one that meets all the following criteria as determined by the MassHealth agency.
+Special-needs Trust.
+A trust that meets all the following criteria as determined by the MassHealth agency.

-(1) The trust was created for a disabled individual younger than 65 years old.
+(1) The trust was created for a disabled individual younger than 65 years of age.

-(2) The trust was created for the sole benefit of the individual by the individual's parent, grandparent, legal guardian, or a court.
+(2) The trust was created for the sole benefit of the individual by their parent, grandparent, or legal guardian or a court.

 (3) The trust provides that the Commonwealth of Massachusetts will receive amounts remaining in the account upon the death of the individual up to the amount paid by the MassHealth agency for services to the individual.